 - 2. In the admin, go to Design > Manager.
 Now edit any template file you want to add Geo modules or Addon Tags to, and in the edit window, use the Insert a Tag tool to insert modules, addon tags, or other dynamic Geo information.
 You may be replacing parts of the template with the Geo equivalent, or you may be adding new content, or inserting content into "blank" areas on the template, depending on how the templates are set up. < - 3.
-Copy the built-in CSS file external/css/theme_styles.css from the default template set, to your own template set.
-You will need to be in Advanced Mode to do this, and check the box for "Admin Edit" next to the default template set.
-Then browse to the above mentioned file in the default template set, select the file, click "copy" at the bottom, and navigate to your own template set external/ folder, and click "paste". < - 4.
-In your templates, add the following line in the <head>...</head> section:
+In your template set, create a new file external/css/theme_styles.css.
+Edit the file using the editor in the admin panel, and use the button to replace contents with default.
+This will copy the contents of the theme_styles.css file from the default template set, and apply a few changes to the top of the file that will make software updates much easier. < - 4.
+Repeat the step above, but for the following files: - external/css/primary_theme_styles.css < - external/css/secondary theme styles.css <

+1. In your templates, add the following lines inside the <head>...</head> section: